th3r3ald0n/tfdoc/README.md

 # tfdoc

 ## Overview
 tfdoc is a command-line tool designed to parse Terraform (`.tf`) files and extract relevant information about resources and variables.
-It generates structured Markdown tables, making it easier to analyze and document Terraform configurations.
+It generates structured Markdown and Confluence format tables, making it easier to analyze and document Terraform configurations.

 ## Features
 - Extracts resource names and attributes from Terraform files